Site Overlay

 Healthcare Taxonomy Code 2472D0500X

-Darkroom technicians develop and process film, print photographs, and perform maintenance on darkroom equipment using traditional chemical methods.
+Darkroom technicians develop and process film, print photographs, and maintain darkroom equipment using traditional chemical methods.

 Their responsibilities include mixing and managing chemicals, operating enlargers and processors, performing quality control on final prints, and ensuring safety protocols are followed.